 This is something that should be decided up-front.
 The reason is that, if you hire an independent editor and then, six months down the line after training them, you realise that your content needs are scaling upwards and you need an entire team, you will have wasted a lot of time.

 To help you make this judgment call, we’ve provided a PDF that goes over the benefits and drawbacks of both options – a company, or an independent editor.

 Furthermore, we’d recommend you do a sample video (with the same material to easily compare) with a few different editors – at least one from an individual editor and one from a team.

 At Now Creatives, we offer a sample video with 50 minutes raw footage for $100 (or $200 for over 50 minutes), and if you then decide to work with us (a vast majority of creators do), then we’ll refund the cost.

 If you still have questions after looking over the PDF, feel free to get in touch.
 If we feel an individual editor is most suitable for you – we’ll definitely tell you.
 We genuinely want what’s best for all YouTube creators in the community.

 Thanks for coming by!

-At Now Creatives, we know that the service we offer might sound too good to be true.
-Fast, reliable, high-quality editing that adapts perfectly to your schedule and does not take any creative control from you?
-Come on!
+At Now Creatives, we know that editing is one of the most time-consuming tasks for YouTube creators.
+And despite doubts, some creators may initially have, fast, reliable, high-quality editing service, that adapts perfectly to your schedule and does not take any creative control from you is possible!